What You Can Do

 Neighbours can watch if someone on the block stops leaving the house to get mail, shovel snow, or walk the dog.
 Family members should take note when a loved one stops calling.

-Bernadette Otto is a former social worker of almost 30 years, and now Administrator with the South Okanagan Loss Society: “A lot of people don’t reach out when they’re not feeling good because they don’t want to feel like a burden or trouble to others, so you might need to do some friendly prodding and follow-up.
+Bernadette Otto is a former social worker of almost 30 years, says “A lot of people don’t reach out when they’re not feeling good because they don’t want to feel like a burden or trouble to others, so you might need to do some friendly prodding and follow-up.
 Try to stay alert to any changes in communication or behaviour, which could signal that they’re not doing well.
 Don’t forget to ask about their health and how they are holding up.”

 Essential Needs

-Ask your neighbour or family member if they have enough food and essential hygiene supplies such as toilet paper and soap.
+Ask your neighbour or family member if they have enough food or if you can help with those never ending tasks around a home, like changing a lightbulb.
 Make sure they’re able to shovel walks and take out the garbage safely if a caregiver isn’t available to help.

 Little Conversations Matter